 Satin – Most common furniture finish.
 Not too glossy, but still a bit of glare for that true finished look.
 Not ideal if you want the look of “no finish,” like chalk type paint.
 Higher sheen makes it more durable and easier to clean than flat or eggshell.

 Gloss – Very durable finish, but will easily show imperfections like scratches.

-We hope you found these tips and tricks helpful, and encourage you to see options for battling your own DIY woes.
-We want to hear about them, too!
+I hope you found these tips and tricks helpful, and encourage you to see options for battling your own DIY woes.
+I want to hear about them, too!
 Pass them on!

 Happy Flat Finishing,